Skip to main content

 12 days / 11 nights

-On this trip, you’ll get to explore so much of Iceland in depth.
-Thanks to the relaxed pace of the itinerary, you have time to get to know each region you visit.
-And you can stop whenever you like, as you’re the one behind the wheel.
+Spend 12 days discovering Iceland on this comprehensive self-drive tour that ventures to the unforgettable Snæfellsnes peninsula before continuing around the famous Ring Road.
+This perfectly paced journey gives you the opportunity to explore so much of Iceland in depth, from the dramatic coastlines and volcanic landscapes to pristine national parks and charming villages.
+Thanks to the relaxed pace of the itinerary, you have time to truly get to know each region you visit, and you can stop whenever you like since you're the one behind the wheel.

 Travel styleSelf-drive